What We Learned About Asian-American History In 'Ip Man 4'

 Tony Jaa's Ting character was elbowing skulls and teep kicking cartoony farang (foreigners) for calling Thai women hookers, harassing the Thai people, and disrespecting the art of Muay Thai.
 Is that considered drumming up Thai nationalism?

-Or maybe, people will say the movie Tom Yum Goong (The Protector) was pro-Thai propaganda because Tony Jaa went to Australia and killed about 300 foreigner gangsters with his elephant-style Muay Thai dubbed "Elephant Boxing".
+Or maybe, people will say the movie Tom Yum Goong (The Protector) was pro-Thai propaganda because Tony Jaa went to Australia and killed about 300 Australian gangsters with his elephant-style Muay Thai dubbed "Elephant Boxing".

 Tony Jaa in Tom Yum Goong (The Protector).

 See how silly it all sounds when this hypocritical standard is applied to other movies?

 Since when did celebrating your own heroes, characters, and culture considered propaganda?

 And by who's standards are we judging these movies by?
 The western standard?

 More often than not, the guy on the internet forums / Reddit complaining that something is "Chinese / communist propaganda", will typically look like this.